dolfandringa/cbor2/docs/customizing.rst

     encoded = cbor2.dumps(Point(1,2), default=default_encoder)

-The TagHandler object can be used as a decorator with the :meth:`~cbor2.tag_handler.TagHandler.register` method that pairs a tag_id with a funcion that decodes the payload value.
+The TagHandler object can be used as a decorator with the :meth:`~cbor2.tag_handler.TagHandler.register` method that pairs a tag_id with a function that decodes the payload value.

 The corresponding ``tag_hook`` would be::